8 Best HR Software for Small Business in 2026

 What is the difference between HR software and HRIS?

 “HR software” is the broad term for any tool that manages people processes.
-An HRIS (Human Resources Information System) is the subset focused on the core employee database – records, time off, documents, and reporting.
+An HRIS (Human Resources Information System) is the subset focused on the core employee database – records, time off and document storage, plus reporting.
 BambooHR and Zoho People are HRIS-style platforms; Gusto is payroll-first; and Shifton is workforce-first, covering the operational HR an hourly team needs rather than a full HRIS.

 Does small business HR software include payroll?